ajavamind/A3DCamera/README.md

 ```

-With this experiment the firs step is to show the A3DCamera stereo image (SBS parallal) screen output using Scrcpy.
+With this experiment the first step is to show the A3DCamera stereo image (SBS parallal) screen output using Scrcpy.

 Next run a Processing.org Java mode sketch that gets a screen shot to extract the SBS stereo image and convert to Anaglyph for display in the sketch window.
 The sketch uses space bar key to record the current sketch output.